-For your orientation: Beginners in private German courses in 1:1 language lessons need usually 30-40 lessons for basic language knowledge, respective level A2 of the Common European Framework of Reference for Languages.
-It will take approx. another 30-40 lessons to reach the intermediate level B2.
+For your orientation: Beginners need usually 30-40 lessons to acquire a basic knowledge of the language, e.g. level A2 of the Common European Framework of Reference for Languages, and it will take approx. another 30-40 lessons to reach the intermediate level B1.

-Tutoring approach: Since no two learners are alike, I have varying tutoring approaches, whereby enjoyment is an important factor in my lessons.
-I very much like to use songs, short stories, videos and the internet to teach my languages, for I do believe that learning German can be fun.
-I aim to foster a friendly but professional relationship with each student, to build their confidence and self belief.
-I have a large number of loyal costumers, since my services are recommended frequently by other learners.
-German can be an extremely challenging language, and as a experienced German tutor I really can help you learning it.
+Since no two learners are alike, I use varying tutoring approaches, whereby enjoyment is an important factor in my lessons.
+I very much like to use language games, cards, songs, short stories, videos and the internet to teach my languages, for I do believe that learning German, as well as Hungarian, can be fun.
+I aim to foster a friendly but professional relationship with each of my students, to build their confidence and self belief when they learn a new language.
+German can be an extremely challenging language and as an experienced German tutor I really can help you learning it.

-How to cancel a lesson: Should you once not able to come, I need you to cancel our lesson in time and give me notice 24 hours in advance of our fixed date, but at least on the day before our appointment by no later than 20 o'clock by phone, e-mail or per SMS.
-Otherwise I have to charge 50% of the lesson fee, since I reserved my time for you and can not rearrange my day resp. other clients on such a short notice.
+Even though we can arrange your lessons at short notice, I usually require 3-4 days in advance to book your lesson at your preferred time.
+How to cancel a lesson: If you can't attend the lesson, I need you to cancel our appointment in time and give me notice 24 hours in advance, but at least on the day before our appointment by no later than 18:00.
+Otherwise I'll have to charge 50% of the lesson fee, since I reserved that time slot for you and can not rearrange my day on such a short notice.
+Thank you.

-Try to be (more) confident and speak as often as possible to as many people as you possibly can.
+Try to be (more) confident and speak as often as possible, to as many people as you possibly can.
 Do not be shy to make mistakes!
-The more you practice the better and more confident you will become in your pronunciation and vocabulary.
-Remember, speaking is a skill like learning a musical instrument or new sport – the only way you can get good is to actually do it.
+The more you practice the better and quicker you get in speaking, and the more confident you'll become in your pronunciation and vocabulary.
+Remember, speaking is a skill like learning a music instrument or new sport: The only way you can get good is to actually do it.

 So, if you really want to improve your spoken German, I strongly recommend you to try one of these self-organized conversation groups in Vienna.
 Most of them are free of charge, but ask the organizer anyway:

-It is also a great opportunity to make friends with German speakers or others learning to speak German with whom you can (and should) compare notes, exchange ideas and talk about things that you have learnt in regular German courses.
+It is also a great opportunity to make friends with German native speakers, or other people learning German with whom you can (and should) compare notes, exchange ideas and talk about things you've learnt in your regular German courses.

 And check out this funny blog about 'How to learn German in Vienna?': http://austrianadaptation.com/2014/11/13/how-to-learn-german-in-vienna/